Can sending electrical impulses deep within the brain help partially paralyzed stroke survivors move again?

 Next, they implant a pacemaker-like pulse generator, or battery, in the chest and tunnel a wire beneath the skin, connecting it to the brain electrode.

 The brain electrode delivers tiny electrical pulses to a specific area of the brain, changing the activity of a network of brain cells.
-“When we use DBS for a movement disorder like Parkinson’s, we change neuronal activity to suppress symptoms such as tremor and rigidity,” explains Dr. Machado.
+“When we use DBS for a movement disorder like Parkinson’s, we change neuronal activity to suppress symptoms such as tremor and rigidity,” Dr. Machado says.

 In the new study, investigators are not trying to suppress a symptom like tremor.
 Rather, they are trying to enhance the recovery of a function — movement — that has been lost as a consequence of the stroke.

 The NIH’s Brain Research through Advancing Innovative Neurotechnologies (BRAIN) initiative awarded nearly $5 million in funding for this study.
 Cleveland Clinic is enrolling patients who have had a specific type of stroke (middle cerebral artery) 12 to 24 months ago and have severe weakness on one side despite physical therapy.